-Gauge Height Annual Exceedance Probability (% AEP) Expected Inundation and Consequences Operational Considerations 18.39m (80,000 ML/d) June 1998 Flood Level Peak Recorded peak flow of close to 80,000 ML/d Most likely between a 2% and 1% AEP event Appears to have inundated locations which remain unaffected in modelled 1% AEP scenario Bemm River Hotel observed to have floodwater around it >19.40m#^ (90,800 ML/d) 1% AEP Flood Level Properties likely impacted 2 properties in total Downstream of Coast Road Bridge flood waters spread into the floodplain where the Bemm River meanders into Sydenham Inlet.
+Gauge Height Annual Exceedance Probability (% AEP) Expected Inundation and Consequences Operational Considerations 18.39m (80,000 ML/d) June 1998 Flood Level Peak Event summary Recorded peak flow of close to 80,000 ML/d Most likely between a 2% and 1% AEP event Appears to have inundated locations which remain unaffected in modelled 1% AEP scenario Bernm River Hotel observed to have floodwater around it >19.40m ^{#^} (90,800 ML/d) 1% AEP Flood Level Properties likely impacted 2 properties in total Downstream of Coast Road Bridge flood waters spread into the floodplain where the Bemm River meanders into Sydenham Inlet.
 Access to one property at the end of Sydenham Parade is inundated, with flood waters isolating the property.
 Inundation does not appear to reach the building footprint.
 Flood water up to 0.8m over external areas of this property, with a low hazard level immediately surrounding it.
 Access to one property 900m south of Bemm River Bridge is inunated - this property's elevation prevents inundation of the building footprint.
 Surrounding flood waters are in excess of 1.2m and an extreme hazard category occurs on the Sydenham Inlet Road side.
 Roads inundated Access to Bemm River township via Sydenham Inlet Road is inundated.
-Flood depths are in excess of 1.2m and extend for approximately 400m south of the bridge.
-Velocity reaches 3 m/s along minor sections of this road, however the velocity is mostly between 1-2 m/s.
+Flood depths are in excess of 1.2m and an extreme hazard category occurs on the Sydenham Inlet Road side.
+Roads inundated Access to Bemm River township via Sydenham Inlet Road is inundated.
+Flood depths are in excess of 1.2m and an extreme hazard level exists along minor sections of this road, however the velocity is mostly between 1-2 m/s.
 An extreme hazard level exists along the 400m section.
 Access to Pearl Road Point boat ramp is inundated by flood water with depths between 0-0.3m.
 Flow velocity is maintained between 0-1 m/s.
 Low hazard category flooding occurs.
 Access to Sydenham Road is cut off, with flood depths between 0.5-0.8m inundation the road.
 Flow velocity is maintained between 0-1 m/s.
 Low hazard category flooding occurs.
 Velocities of outbreaks inundation Sydenham Inlet Road peaked at 2.5 m/s near the southern end of the floodplain.
 High hazard category flooding occurs.
-Much of Sydenham Parade is inundated with flow depths reaching &gt;1.2m.
+Much of Sydenham Parade is inundated with flow depths reaching >1.2m.
 Flow velocities reach 1-2 m/s along some sections of road.
 Extreme hazard category flooding occurs along much of this road.
-Assistance may be required for: • Homeowners on Sydenham Inlet Road and Sydenham Parade Road closure signs provided by the road authority for: • Coast Road Bridge • Sydenham Inlet Road • Sydenham Parade Sandbagging may be required for: • Sandbagging provided to one property at the end of Sydenham Parade which is completed surrounded by flood water
+Assistance may be required for: Homeowners on Sydenham Inlet Road and Sydenham Parade Road closure signs provided by the road authority for: Coast Road Bridge Sydenham Inlet Road Sydenham Parade Sandbagging may be required for: Sandbagging provided to one property at the end of Sydenham Parade which is completed surrounded by flood water